What is SHAKEN/STIR?

 The current policies to actively participate in Canadian SHAKEN/STIR are more strict than in those in the United States — originally only service providers able to receive numbering resources from the Canadian numbering administrator (CLECs I and II) were able to attest to calls.

 On August 5, 2021, the CRTC directed the Canadian Secure Token Governance Authority (CST-GA) to update its token access policy to allow resellers to receive tokens and participate in the Canadian authentication framework.
 The CST-GA has since updated it’s policy as of November 19, 2021 and Telnyx has been successful in the process of applying for our own tokens.
 We are now approved as a Canadian SHAKEN/STIR participant that can appropriately attest to your traffic.

 As a Telnyx customer, what does this mean for you?

 The SHAKEN/STIR framework authenticates callers, thereby preventing number spoofing and fraudulent robocalls.
 In practice, this means calls will now have attestations — additional caller identification tokens exchanged between service providers.

-To that end, once Telnyx is approved as a Canadian SHAKEN/STIR participant, Telnyx will authenticate every outbound call with a valid Canada Caller ID, and pass the identity header along for inbound calls that have been signed by the originating provider.
-Customers will not have to take any action to comply with SHAKEN/STIR
+As Telnyx is approved as a Canadian SHAKEN/STIR participant, Telnyx will authenticate every outbound call with a valid Canada Caller ID, and pass the identity header along for inbound calls that have been signed by the originating provider.
+Customers will not have to take any action to comply with SHAKEN/STIR.

 We’re excited to continue improving the quality of programmatic voice calling through these new measures, and look forward to supporting our customers and partners in becoming fully SHAKEN/STIR compliant.